maxpatiiuk/clarity/README.md

 Population health management software.
 Data Collection and Platform Infrastructure

-1. Clarity collects an individual’s food & drug related transactions.
+1. Clarity collects an individual’s food & drug-related transactions.
 2. Parse and generates a patient profile nutritional data structure from those transactions.
 3. Integrate and pipeline that data into pre-existing legacy software to reduce onboarding expenses.

-We provide entitlement's nutritional intake behavioral patterns, by providing food and drug related transactional metadata for insurers.
+We provide entitlement's nutritional intake behavioral patterns, by providing food and drug-related transactional metadata for insurers.

 By providing nutritional data on transactions made for an insurance provider's entitlement population we help reduce waste.